digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/03-quickstart-high-level-structure.rst

 intended for testing against the Canton `DevNet`, and provides only those nodes that would be necessary to run the application in production.
-The `LocalNet` configuration is a superset of `DevNet` and also runs local versions of a super validator, and the canton coin wallet application.
+The `LocalNet` configuration is a superset of `DevNet` and also runs local versions of a super validator and the Canton Coin wallet application.
-This allows running/testing/demonstrating the application entirely on a single machine.
-Please note that this version of `LocalNet` will need considerable memory resources [5]_.
+This allows you to run, test, and demonstrate the application entirely on a single machine.
+Please note that this version of `LocalNet` needs considerable memory resources [5]_.

-In addition to the `DevNet` vs `LocalNet` distinction, there is also an optional Observability configuration that will work with either mode.
+In addition to the `DevNet` vs `LocalNet` distinction, there is an optional Observability configuration that works with either mode.
-This will bring up a fully configured OpenTelemetry deployment with metrics, monitoring, log aggregation, and trace analysis.
+This brings up a fully configured OpenTelemetry deployment with metrics, monitoring, log aggregation, and trace analysis.

-Running `make setup` in the `quickstart/` directory will allow you to select between these various configurations.
+Running `make setup` in the `quickstart/` directory allows you to select a configuration.

-Once your configuration is built and running, `make status` in `quickstart/` will display the associated running docker containers.
+Once your configuration is built and running, `make status` in `quickstart/` displays the associated running Docker containers.

 See the Topology documentation in the `docs/` directory for more detailed information on the various nodes in each configuration and their